ZhangPingFan/flutter_quickjs/README.md

 # flutter_quickjs

-Flutter bindings with [dart:ffi](https://flutter.dev/docs/development/platform-integration/c-interop) for [QuickJS](https://bellard.org/quickjs/):A small Javascript engine supports ES2020.
+Flutter bindings with [dart:ffi](https://flutter.dev/docs/development/platform-integration/c-interop) for [QuickJS](https://bellard.org/quickjs/) : A small Javascript engine supports **ES2020**.

-Supports iOS, Android.
+This is a plugin help execute javascript on flutter app, which is convenient to use with simple apis, and it supports **iOS, Android** now.

 ## Install
-To use this plugin, add `flutter_quickjs` as a [dependency in your pubspec.yaml file](https://flutter.dev/platform-plugins/).
+To use this plugin, add `flutter_quickjs` as a [dependency in your pubspec.yaml file](https://pub.dev/packages/flutter_quickjs/install).

 ## Usage

+### Basic Example
 ``` dart
 import 'package:flutter/material.dart';
 import 'package:flutter_quickjs/flutter_quickjs.dart';